grzegorznowak/molecule-provisioning-example/README.md

 1. we decided to use https://tinc-vpn.org/ for user-space mesh VPN on LXD clusters,
 2. and more to-the-core (and way faster) https://www.wireguard.com/ on actual DO droplets.

-In our example the only substantial difference between environments is usage of different VPN mesh tool, and not putting maintainers' keys onto LXD instance.
+In our example there are a few differences between environments:
+ * usage of different VPN mesh tool.
+ * swap partition bootstrap for DO environment (and lack of it for LXD)
+ * no maintainers' key distribution on LXD
-Oh and also, just for the sake of showing how it should be done in live scenarios, the `do-cluster` has the `destroy.yml` file tweaked so that it doesn't actually remove any droplet, making it impossible to accidentally remove a live stack!
+ * also, just for the sake of showing how it should be done in live scenarios, the `do-cluster` has the `destroy.yml` file tweaked so that it doesn't actually remove any droplet, making it impossible to accidentally remove a live stack!

 In concrete apps there can be more changes across clusters, and this example should give us a good starting point on where main changes can be put in.